 Instead, the legal services attorney, based on the mandatory reporting statute, immediately notifies the Department of Child Services of Mother's disclosures.
-As subjecting children to domestic violence indubitably subjects them to harm, 16 DCS would be fully justified, if they questioned Mother's commitment to leaving matters that are part of the public record in a case.18
+As subjecting children to domestic violence indubitably subjects them to harm, DCS would be fully justified, if they questioned Mother's commitment to leaving her batterer, in placing the children in foster care; Mother might even be subject to criminal prosecution for "subjecting" her children to the harm.
+Such an outcome would certainly discourage future domestic violence victims from seeking protection.